CaderIdris/GCARE-OPCN3/README.md

 ### Step 1: Run program

-The GCARE-OPCN3 program can be run in one or two ways
+The GCARE-OPCN3 program can be run in one of three ways

 #### Option A: Shortcut

-If the __GCARE-extras.__ script was run during setup, an executable shortcut should be present on the desktop.
+If the __GCARE-extras.sh__ script was run during setup, an executable shortcut should be present on the desktop.
 Double click this to run the program.

 ![The Desktop](Images/SOP/01%20-%20Shortcut.png)

+#### Option B: Autorun

+If the __GCARE-extras.sh__ script was run during setup, the program will automatically initialise 20 seconds after login.

-#### Option B: Terminal
+#### Option C: Terminal

 The program can also be initialised via the terminal.
 1. `cd ~/Documents/GCARE-OPCN3` (or whichever directory the repository has been saved in)